“This post may contain affiliate links. Please read my disclosure for more info.

 The author, Steve Maraboli said, “Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don’t.”

-So if we take a queue from nature this season, and let some things go, then when everyone else is thinking about New Year’s resolutions in January, we’ll be in full stride.
+So if you take a queue from nature this season, and let some things go, then when everyone else is thinking about New Year’s resolutions in January, you’ll be in full stride.

 How about you?
 Does Fall seem like a better time to make resolutions, or are you sticking to the calendar?